 11.2 International Winners will receive the following cash Prizes in addition to any National Prize they may have already won.
 Prizes of €10 000 will be given in each of the following categories:

-- Biodiversity Enhancement
+- Biodiversity Management

 One Grand Prize: €30 000 will be given to the overall best project.

-11.3 For the purposes of awarding the “Student Project” prize all individuals must be at the undergraduate level or lower, no masters, PhD candidate or professors may work on the proposal.
+11.3 For the purposes of awarding the “Student Project” prize all individuals must be at the undergraduate level or lower, no masters, PhD candidate or professors may work on the project.
 Students may receive guidance and feedback from their teachers and instructors, however, all the work must be the work of the students alone.
-If HeidelbergCement, in its sole discretion, believes that the proposal or report submitted is not the work of the students, it will be ineligible for this prize.
+If HeidelbergCement, in its sole discretion, believes that the project or report submitted is not the work of the students, it will be ineligible for this prize.

 11.4 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
 In cases where the National Competition is in a country which does not use the Euro as the official currency, the amounts will be converted to local currency.

 11.5 The prize money will be distributed within 2 months of notification to the Contestants.